NeatU CSS Framework

 You might also consider using the prefix bgl- (BackGround Light) with a color name to use a light shade of the color that has 50% white as background.

-<h1 class="bgl-sushi-green no-mar s-lr-pad-x4 s-tb-mar-x2">Heading With Light Green Background.</h1>
+<h1 class="bgl-green no-mar s-lr-pad-x4 s-tb-mar-x2">Heading With Light Green Background.</h1>

-<h1 class="tc-white bg-dark-green s-lr-pad-x4 no-mar">Heading With Dark Green Background.</h1>
+<h1 class="tc-white bg-green s-lr-pad-x4 no-mar">Heading With Azure Background.</h1>

-<p>A paragraph containing multiple span elements with <span class="bgl-orange s-pad-x2">light orange</span>, <span class="bg-dodger-blue s-pad-x2">dodger-blue</span>, <span class="bgl-ruby s-pad-x2">light ruby</span> background and black text.</p>
+<p>A paragraph containing multiple span elements with <span class="bgl-orange s-pad-x2">orange</span>, <span class="bg-azure s-pad-x2">azure</span>, <span class="bgl-red s-pad-x2">red</span> background and black text.</p>

 <p>A paragraph containing multiple span elements with <span class="bg-orange tc-white s-pad-x2">orange</span>, <span class="bg-eggplant tc-white s-pad-x2">eggplant</span>, <span class="bg-ruby tc-white s-pad-x2">ruby</span> background and white text.</p>